Citizenship by investment is a means to secure second citizenship and passport in another country by investing in its economy.

 There are several key ways to get the most out of your citizenship by investment.

-First, it’s important to clearly define and prioritize your goals.
+First, it’s essential to define and prioritize your goals clearly.
 Some of the common motivations include mobility, finances, business opportunities, education, and lifestyle.
 It’s also important to determine how much capital you are willing and able to invest, whether you’re willing to reside in a different country, and the type of investment you’d like to make.

-Once you’ve determined all of these factors, you can select a program that will be most aligned to your requirements and goals.
-Proper planning and research, paired with a skilled advisor is the best way to get the most out of citizenship by investment.
+Once you’ve determined all of these factors, you can select a program that will be most aligned with your requirements and goals.
+Proper planning and research, paired with a skilled advisor, is the best way to get the most out of citizenship by investment.

 Investment options and required investment sums vary greatly depending on the country.
 Economic citizenship often refers to Caribbean citizenship by investment programs since these countries greatly depend on foreign investment as a means to develop.

 There are a number of significant differences between the terms “residency” and “citizenship.”

 |A citizen of a country, nation or state has rights that are not conferred on a resident.
 Citizens can confidently expect that they will hold their status and rights for life.
 In addition, citizenship status can be inherited by children and grandchildren.
 Residents do not have these privileges or security.
 Each of these delegations entail different responsibilities, conditions and rights.|

 |It is common for residents to have to renew their residency permits by continuing to satisfy the country’s legal requirements.
 These can include continuing to hold the initially-required investment, maintaining good health and clean criminal records, and meeting physical residency requirements.
 Residency status can be either temporary or permanent, depending on the laws of the respective country.|